Miley Cyrus’ Sister, Noah Cyrus, Flaunts Curves In Skimpy Bikini

 Noah accessorized her look with a pair of dark sunglasses and some bracelets on her wrists.

-Meanwhile, her gal pal was standing next to her in the photo and donned a sexy black, one-piece bathing suit as her long, blonde hair cascaded over her shoulder.
+Meanwhile, her gal pal was standing next to her in the photo and donned a sexy black, one-piece bathing suit as her long, blond hair cascaded over her shoulder.

-In the background of the picture a clear blue sky can be seen as the ocean waves come crashing in right behind the two women, who stand near a large rock and stare into the camera.
+In the background of the picture, a clear blue sky can be seen as the ocean waves come crashing in right behind the two women, who stand near a large rock and stare into the camera.

-According to Entertainment Tonight, last fall Noah Cyrus opened up about her song writing and recording process, revealing that her parents, Tish and Billy Ray Cyrus, are not only her biggest fans, but the two people that she shares her music with before all others.
+According to Entertainment Tonight, last fall Noah Cyrus opened up about her songwriting and recording process, revealing that her parents, Tish and Billy Ray Cyrus, are not only her biggest fans, but the two people that she shares her music with before all others.

 “It’s like I’ve been in music school my whole life.
 He inspires me a ton.
 I send him my records.
 He and my mom are, like, the first people I send my records to,” Noah said of her famous father.